louiskop/Python-timemodule/README.md

 # Python-timemodule
 a Python script to simplify the time module for use much more casual than timing and efficiency.

+# What I Learned
+- How libraries in python work
+- How to create your own python library

 # how to use?

 1. Put the module in your python libs folder or in your current working directory